June 2003 (Part 1)

 If he reverses this process, i.e. first he builds a core of qi, then attempts to make the qi flow, he may have trouble.
 It is worse if he only builds a core of qi, mistakenly thinking the more qi he has the more powerful he will become.
 Uninformed students learning from books may do this, like visualizing energy points in his body and building energy there.
-This may disrupt his normal energy flow as well as drain energy from where it is needed to focus at where it may be harmful.
+This may disrupt his normal energy flow as well as drain energy from where it is needed.

 Isn't zhan zhuang, or stance training, building a core of qi and not letting it flow?
 Yes, if it is practiced wrongly, and it is easy to practice wrongly.
 Hence it is not recommended for those who practice without the supervision of a competent instructor.

 The qi accumulated in zhan zhuang is not stagnant; it is alive.
 That is why a master well trained in zhan zhaung is healthy, vibrant, agile, mentally fresh and has a lot of stamina, besides being very powerful.
 If his qi is not alive, he may be powerful and muscle-bound, but he will be unhealthy, clumsy, dull and easily short of breath.